koide3/ros1_docker_scripts/README.md

 # ros1_docker_scripts

 This package provides a set of shell scripts to do ROS1 operation via docker.
+The first call of each script may take a minute to download and build docker images.

 ## Install